Ruubs02/WeatherApp/README.md

 I used the basics for web development, which are HTML and Javascript.
 For CSS i used TailwindCSS instead.
 Like stated before i wanted to use Three.js but that was way out of scope for the project, i also never used it before and making a model for every type of weather was a bit too much for me.

+I also used Vite for the development of the app, though i haven't build it.

 ## How it works

 All you have to do is enter the location of your choosing, you can also select if you want it in Metric units or Imperial units.